hamon-in/lycaeum.in/_posts/2014-12-22-non_linear_functions.markdown

 The second interesting thing you can see in an orbit is what's called a set of `periodic points`.
 This is, for example `-1` under f(x) = 1/x.
 The orbit will look like this -1, 1, -1, 1, -1, 1, ... -1 is a periodic point with `prime period` 2.
 This means that you'll get back to -1 after 2*n iterations for any value of n greater than 0.

 The next thing that's interesting is points that are eventually fixed and eventually periodic.
 For example, -1 is eventually fixed under f(x) = x<sup>2</sup>.
 This means, that the orbit will reach a fixed point and stay there.
-There are points that will hit a periodic point and then stay there.
+Similarly, there are points that will hit a periodic point and then stay there.

 This gives us some ground work.
 Then we take our first non linear function, the [logistic map](https://en.wikipedia.org/wiki/Logistic_map) and then use it to see how things behave.
 The function is simply